serdar-bayramov/Web-Design-Challenge/README.md

 * A landing page containing:
   * An explanation of the project.
   * Links to each visualizations page.
-There is also a sidebar containing preview images of each plot, by clikcing on the image the user can go to that visualization.
+There is also a sidebar containing preview images of each plot, by clicking on the image the user can go to that visualization.

 * Four visualization pages, each with:
   * A descriptive title and heading tag.